Esophagectomy is a procedure to remove part or all of the esophagus. The esophagus is the tube that runs from the mouth

 Leading up to your procedure:

-Depending on the area that needs to be removed, the doctor will make an incision in the neck or abdomen using one of these techniques:
+Depending on the area that needs to be removed, the doctor will make an incision in the neck, chest, or abdomen using one of these techniques:

 A replacement esophagus will be formed with part of the stomach or large intestine.
-The remainder of the esophagus will be attached to this new esophagus.
-In some cases, lymph nodes in the area will also be removed.
-One or more chest tubes will be placed to drain fluids.
+The remainder of the esophagus will be attached to this replacement.
+In some cases when treating cancer, lymph nodes in the area will also be removed.
+1 or more chest tubes will be placed to drain fluids.
 Lastly, the incisions will be closed with stitches or staples.

 About 6 hours

 This procedure is done in a hospital setting.
 The usual length of stay is 1-2 weeks.
 Your doctor may choose to keep you longer if complications arise.

 You will not be able to eat or drink anything during the first week after surgery.
 You will get nutrition through a feeding tube.
 Within 7-14 days, you will have a swallowing test to check for leaks.
 If there are no leaks, your diet will gradually progress from clear liquids to soft, solid meals.
 You will probably be able to return to a normal diet after about a month.
 Your stomach may be smaller, so you will need to eat smaller portions.

 You will also need to do deep breathing exercises.
 You may be given an incentive spirometer.
 This is a device to help you breath deeply.